 As the Information Technology department has built out PSD's Online Registration (OLR) system through Synergy, the District's student information system, the department has constantly reviewed the data requested.
 As the OLR system has been built up, additional fields have been enabled that may not be "required by law" but are important to the operations and efficiencies of getting students enrolled with services (e.g. need for busing for summer programming).
-As part of its continuous evaluation process, IT will review the OLR system and data collected again in the fall of 2023 for the 2024-2025 application process.
+As part of its continuous evaluation process, IT will review the OLR system and data collected as needed going forward.